-- 1. Adoption of the 2022 Company's business report and financial statements, which have been approved by resolution of the 7th meeting of the 19th term of board of directors on March 9, 2023 and examined by Audit Committee. - 2.
-Please refer to Attachment 1 for the business report, auditor's report and financial statements (Attachment 2, Attachment 3), audit committee's review report (Attachment 5).
+- 1. Adoption of the 2022 Company's business report and financial statements, which have been approved by resolution of the 7th meeting of the 19th term of board of directors on March 9, 2023 and examined by Audit Committee. - 2.Please refer to pages 7~32 and page 34 of the Meeting Handbook for the business report (Attachment 1), auditor's report and financial statements (Attachment 2, Attachment 3), audit committee's review report (Attachment 5).